 It is recommended you book another time to meet and continue a focused discussion of your patient.
 Depending on the complexity of the case and the nature of the discussion required, it may not be possible to address all aspects of your questions or the presenting clinical issues within a single meeting.
 Longitudinal case consultation is available and recommended.

-Yes, if you are a physician located outside of Alberta we can meet.
-Please select a meeting time in the virtual calendar and indicate your out-of-province status.
-I will followup with you to discuss rates for case consultation meetings as this won’t be covered by AHCIP with non-Albertan physicians and payment will be required upfront at the time of confirming the booking in order to proceed with our meeting.
-This also applies to nurse practitioners located outside of Alberta.
+Yes, if you are a clinician located outside of Alberta we can meet.
+Please reach out via email (info@thinkrecovery.ca) indicating your interest in consultation and indicate your out-of-province status.
+We will followup with you to discuss rates for case consultation meetings and payment will be required upfront at the time of confirming the booking in order to proceed with our meeting.